Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Kaplan interface in the context of a typical drill

-Kaplan Bar Review Classes – Our Thoughts
+Kaplan Bar Review Live Seminars – Some Thoughts

-While the material covered in class is generally the same as that covered in the video lectures, you get the benefit of being able to stop and ask questions, getting a second and different perspective on issues from your teacher, and a number of good side tips from a bar exam pro.
-This makes the in-person (or live online) lessons feel deeper and more powerful.
+While the material covered in the live sessions is generally the same as that covered in the video lectures, you get the benefit of being able to stop and ask questions, hear a different perspective on complex legal issues, and pick up a few extra tips from a bar exam pro.

-And to me at least, the classes were much more engaging than watching the video lectures at home.
-I do like the Kaplan video lessons, and found them to engaging in their own right, but not like the class.
-You can’t afford not to be engaged in the class.
+This makes the live sessions feel deeper and more powerful.
+And for me at least, the seminars were much more engaging than just watching the video lectures by themselves.
+I do like the Kaplan video lessons, and found them to engaging in their own right, but not like the seminars.
+It just isn’t the same as independent self-study.

-But by and large, our instructors did a great job managing those slowdowns and keeping things moving.
+By and large, our instructors did a great job managing those slowdowns and keeping things moving.

 I actually found I was better off looking through their massive library of previously answered questions.
 Oftentimes that catalog already had the same question asked and answered, and I didn’t even have to bother sending in a message.